Ortho 1 Medical Group

 Carpal tunnel syndrome is primarily marked by a pinched nerve in your wrist.
 This problem won’t get better on its own without treatment.
 Try that, and you could end up with permanent nerve damage.
 At Ortho 1 Medical Group, the surgical team offers complete care for carpal tunnel syndrome.
 Patients receive skilled surgical treatment when a carpal tunnel release is needed to relieve the pressure and restore normal function.
-Call the office in La Jolla or Chula Vista, California, today or use the online booking feature to schedule an evaluation for carpal tunnel syndrome.
+Call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or use the online booking feature to schedule an evaluation for carpal tunnel syndrome.

 The carpal tunnel is a small opening in your wrist that allows several tendons and the median nerve to travel from your arm into your hand.
 When the tendons become inflamed, or the surrounding bones are damaged, the median nerve is pinched inside this passage.
 That’s when you have carpal tunnel syndrome.